The Benefits of Coarse Preferences: Introduction

-Roughly speaking, our solution concept can be viewed as a subgame-perfect equilibrium of a two-stage game in which players first decide on how to cluster outcomes, and then, after observing how their counterpart clusters, they choose a strategy.
-By clustering outcomes, a player commits to treating different outcomes as identical.
-This may affect the strategic behavior of the other players and, in some cases, may yield a strategic advantage to the agent doing the clustering (i.e., the player who is making the commitment).
-This means that clustering may turn out to be advantageous even when a player does not have cognitive constraints, as long as the player can credibly commit to treating identically all outcomes that were clustered together.

 Our equilibrium conditions impose two best-response requirements, one for each stage of the two-stage game.
-The first one requires that, based on the clustering used in the first stage of the game, players play a Nash equilibrium in the (strategic-form) game of the second stage (where players are indifferent between any two outcome that belong to the same cluster).
-The second one requires that clusterings are optimal with respect to players\textquoteright{} unclustered (material) payoffs, that is, that players best respond to one another, so that their strategies form an equilibrium with respect to the anticipated behavior in the second stage.
+The first requires that, based on the clustering used in the first stage of the game, players play a Nash equilibrium in the (strategic-form) game of the second stage (where players are indifferent between any two outcome that belong to the same cluster).
+The second requires that clusterings are optimal with respect to players\textquoteright{} unclustered (material) payoffs, that is, that players best respond to one another, so that their strategies form an equilibrium with respect to the anticipated behavior in the second stage.
 Hence, one can think of the first stage as a game where a player\textquoteright s strategy is a commitment to a certain classification of outcomes (i.e., clustering), and its payoffs are determined by the equilibrium outcome that arises from such commitments.
-We interpret these two stages very differently.
-The second stage is viewed as a standard strategic game.
-In contrast, the optimization in the first stage is justified by assuming that players have experience with different classification choices and how others respond to them, and so are able to optimize the classification, taking into account the response.